EAC-21/Python-for-Data-Science/Assigment 3/README.md

-In this folder you will find the Exercise 3,
+In the file above you wil find Exercise 3